Pictured above: Marsden M-550 Digital GP Floor Scales.

 What do M and CE stand for, and what does Class III Approved mean?
 We intend to clear these up for you in this blog post.

-When obtaining a weight for monitoring, diagnosis or treatment of patients, it’s vital that the weighing scales used are accurate and reliable.
+When obtaining a weight for monitoring, diagnosis or treatment of patients, or weighing medicines, it’s vital that the weighing scales used are accurate and reliable.
 For instance, most drug dosages are based on the weight of a patient, so an inaccurate weight can lead to an incorrect dosage – and this can be fatal.

 Incidents where patients had been incorrectly diagnosed, or given the wrong drug dosage, led to the introduction of regulation – the NAWI Directive.